Get to know the town

 Count Per Brahe founded the City of Kristinestad on Koppö Island in 1649.
 Queen Christina who was at the time the monarch of the then Swedish Finland signed the city charter.

-The Lilliputian new port grew slowly at a pace of one or two people a year.
+The new port town grew slowly at a pace of one or two people a year.
 A big push for growth took place in 1792 when the city was given staple rights and both trade and shipping began to grow rapidly.
 Kristinestad appealed to the bourgeoisie and the artisans.
 Ship building, seafaring, leather factories, breweries, fishing and various workshops raised the city to its bloom.